ying-tang/help-documentation/_commontech/Building_Blocks.md

 author: Leslie Lundquist
 ---

-### Cloud Overview: IBM Bluemix Private Cloud Building Blocks

-Every IBM Bluemix Private Cloud, Dedicated or Local, starts with a cluster of controller and compute nodes:
+Every **IBM Bluemix Private Cloud**, Dedicated or Local, starts with a cluster of controller and compute nodes:

 **IBM Bluemix Private Cloud:**